Frequently Asked Questions

 HOW DID IT ALL START?

 Patriot Assistance Dogs was founded by Linda Wiedewitsch, a retried detective from Minnesota.
 With years of dog training behind her, and as the owner of the Lucky Dog Complex in Detroit Lakes (which also houses the Marshmallow Animal Shelter), she had noted the difference that a dog could make in the life of a person.
-With the support of her husband, a Veteran himself, Linda started to form the idea of rescuing dogs and training them as service dogs for Veterans suffering from PTSD (Post Traumatic Stress Disorder), TBI (Traumatic Brain Injuries), and more.
+With the support of her husband, a Veteran himself, Linda started to form the idea of rescuing dogs and training them as service dogs for Veterans living with PTSD (Post Traumatic Stress Disorder), TBI (Traumatic Brain Injuries), and more.
 In 2011, she started the program and trained our first dog and matched him with a Veteran.
 The pairing was wildly successful, and Linda surged forward over the years, gathering a small army of very devoted volunteers to help foster, train and place the dogs.
-As of 2020, we have paired nearly 200 dogs with Veterans and are going strong.
+As of 2021, we have paired over 200 dogs with Veterans and are going strong.